robowork/object-gym/README.md

 This error comes from having the wrong CUDA version installed for your device.
 Check compatibility matrix and make sure .bashrc is using the correct version.

-**Validation**

-Validation for this project will be if the network can train an efficient policy in a manner of minutes, showcasing the parallelism of the GPU.
-Behavior can be determined to be efficient if it can happen quickly, using a realistic amount of force, and minimizes work done.
-This environment should be able to easily load in assets of varying shapes, and apply forces in an intelligent manner to move them to the desired location.